lucyruto/alx-pre_course/0x02-git/README.md

-This is getting interesting and fun.
+This is really getting interesting and fun.